qwright/315P2/README.md

 Two implementations of a multi-threaded request scheduler in C++ and Java

+To read a discussion about the implementations, please read Discussion.docx

 ## C++ Instructions

 To run, clone this repository and navigate to '/Cpp', ensure that you have g++ compiler installed (Which should be...)